Ecoblockchain/es_tagger/README.md

    namespace in ``./wiki_data/wiki.xml``.
 (It is somehere near the top of the file).

 6. Index the wikipedia data (This is slow.
-Go get a coffee):
+Go get a coffee.
+When you come back it's unlikely to be ready.):
     ```
     ./redis_es_stream.py
     ```